hoppula/react-firebase-web/README.md

 ### List

 &lt;List/&gt; provides given Firebase `path` as an array for given `children` render function.
 All array items have `key` and `value` properties.
-List gets re-rendered whenever there are updates to Firebase data.
+List gets re-rendered whenever there are updates to referred Firebase data.

 You can provide `once` prop if you do not want realtime updates.